 This base year has a significant impact on aid eligibility.
 If you have higher income that year, it’s going to reduce your eligibility for need-based aid.
 That means you need to be careful starting January 1 of the junior year in high school to not artificially increase your income.
 You don’t want to realize capital gains.
 Or if you are going to realize capital gains, you want to offset them with losses.

-What if a teenager has assets in his or her name?
+Q: What if a teenager has assets in their own name?

 Self-help aid is money like loans, which have to be repaid usually with interest.
 Self-help aid is also student employment, like federal work study.
 A lot of times federal work study just gives students walking around money.
 It’s typically not used by families to pay for tuition.
 So it’s important to understand that self-help aid is not cutting your college costs.
 It’s money your child has to earn by working.
 Or it provides cash flow assistance in the form of loans, which allow you to spread the costs over time.

-The Federal Pell Grant is the largest grant program out there.
+Kantrowitz: The Federal Pell Grant is the largest grant program out there.
 It’s a need-based grant program for families earning less than $60,000 a year.
-There’s also a smaller grant program, called FSEOG (Federal Supplemental Educational Opportunity Grant).
+There’s also a smaller grant program, called FSEOG (Federal Supplemental Educational Opportunity Grant) for low-income students with significant financial need.
 There are federal student loans, like the Federal Perkins Loan, the Federal Stafford Loan, and the Federal PLUS Loan, which is a parent loan.
 There is federal work study, which is a student employment program.
 States also have grant and loan programs, but typically not student employment programs.
 Colleges offer all different types of aid.

 Also, you do have the right to turn down some forms of financial aid.
 You could say: “I don’t want my child doing student employment because it impacts her grades.”
 By the way, there is research that shows that a student who works full time will be half as likely to graduate.
 But someone who works less than 12 hours a week is more likely to graduate than someone who does not work at all.
 The hypothesis is that this teaches time management skills.
 Understand that if you turn down one form of financial aid, the institution is not going to increase the other forms of aid.